annotorious/annotorious-v1/readme.md

 ## TODOs (almost in order of priority...)

 * __Find a decent name for this tool!__
-* Attach storage according to "OKFN Annotator Store":http://github.com/okfn/annotator/wiki/Storage protocol
+* Attach storage according to [OKFN Annotator Store](http://github.com/okfn/annotator/wiki/Storage protocol)
 * Expose the most relevant JS methods to the outside world: addAnnotation, removeAnnotation, addHandler, new ImageAnnotator(image)
 * Should we add the stylesheet via JS?
 Would make Yuma integration a 1-liner!
 * Make Yuma2 work on pages with dynamically loaded images (e.g. image carousels)